helpmetheshadowpeoplearestealingmystuff/impute-me/README.md

 *summarize_imputation* is run immediately after run_imputation, in the cron-job, and could probably be merged into this function.
 The goal of this function is to organize and summarize the per-chromosome gen-files: saving as 1) a gen-file with probability-estimate-containing imputation data, and 2) a '23andme'-format file in which the calls are already made.
 The current threshold is 0.9, per the <a href='http://www.well.ox.ac.uk/~cfreeman/software/gwas/gtool.html'>gtools</a> default setting.
 Note that there's a lot of splitting taking place to minimize the memory footprint, which could otherwise become very large, particularly for the long chromosomes.

+The caller function is this script file

 *imputation_cron_job.R* (a script file in the imputeme folder).
 This file calls the two cron-job driven functions.
 The extra code in the file is used to determine if it should run as a hub-job or a node-job; node jobs are prefered, because they the cron-job driven imputation functions are computationally expensive.

+##Module design description.

+Each module consists of a ui.R and a server.R file.
+The details of the setup of this can be found in the <a href='http://shiny.rstudio.com/'>R/Shiny</a> documentation.
+A template module which contains the very minimal configuration is found in the 'template' folder.